dhis2-metadata/CRVS_COD/docs/crvs_cod-installation.md

 Great care should be taken to ensure that the server itself and the DHIS application is well secured, to restrict access to the data being collected.
 Even if using this module without any direct patient identifiers like ID or names, the age, sex and health facility could be sufficient to identify an individual.
 Details on securing a DHIS 2 system is outside the scope of this document, and we refer to the DHIS 2 documentation.

 ### Choosing a version of the module

-Two versions of the module are provided, using two different types of tracker programmes in DHIS 2:

-1. "Single event programme without registration”, referred to here as the event programme.
-2. "Tracker programme with registration", referred to here as the registration programme.
-While the content of both programmes is the same, there are pros and cons of each alternative that should be considered, see below.

-#### Event programme

-**Pros:**

-- Simple structure/data model.
-- Uses the Capture app, which will be replacing Tracker Capture in the future.
-- User friendly data entry screen, e.g. pertaining to display of data validation warnings.

-**Cons:**

-- Not possible to record identifiers in a way where uniqueness can be enforced, and person attributes can be encrypted.
-- Because of lack of identifiers, finding and editing existing data is difficult.

-#### Tracker programme

-**Pros:**

-Supports use of unique identifiers, as well as person attributes.
-This is necessary for example if considering interoperability with other CRVS systems, and for finding and editing data.

-**Cons:**

-- Data and system becomes more sensitive when including person identifiers.
-- What version to choose depends on the specific situation, however, the offline capability of the event programme is likely to be of importance in many settings.
-Note that the variables (data elements) used by both programmes are the same, and data from the two are thus comparable should one switch from using one version to the other.

 ### Importing metadata